kevnk/tricons/README.md

 # tricons
-Common icons that can morph from one to another made with CSS; inspired by SVG animated icons.
+Common (customizable) icons that can morph from one to another made with CSS; inspired by SVG animated icons (but these use no SVG; just CSS).